Colomac Mine: Cleanup

 According to MineWatch Canada in a 2001 publication:

 "Now, the water license has not been changed, the money needed to clean-up the site is not forthcoming, and the Dogribs are faced with a potential catastrophe if the tailings pond overflows.
 Says Dogrib leader Ted Blondin: "I think there is a fiduciary responsibility that the federal government has to looking after the Dogrib interests, and these are the arguments that we will use towards ensuring that the quality of water and the work that has to be done for the cleanup is done."

-During the initial cleanup phase, many new and effective remediation procedures where developed and put into place, including the use of farmed micro-organisms to remove hydrocarbons from soil contaminated by poor management of the fuel tank farm located on site.
+During the initial cleanup phase, many new and effective remediation procedures were developed and put into place, including the use of farmed micro-organisms to remove hydrocarbons from soil contaminated by poor management of the fuel tank farm located on site.

 On 25 February 2010 a $19 million contract was awarded to two aboriginal firms, Tlicho Engineering/Environmental Services Ltd and Aboriginal Engineering Ltd for a final two year remediation contract, which will also create local jobs in the area.
 According to Aboriginal Affairs and Northern Development Canada this two year remediation will cover:

 "final remediation of the site, including: major demolition activities (primary and secondary crushing facilities, mill complex, maintenance shop and camp); hydrocarbon remediation (restoration of Steeve's Lake shoreline, free product recovery and soil treatment); site restoration (Truck Lake channel construction, stream crossing restoration) and capping of the non-hazardous landfill sites as well as continued provision of site services and maintenance.
 The contract, which follows a competitive process, will last until April of 2012 when the companies will conduct a full and final demobilization of the site."

-In May 2010, officials suspended the remediation project due to an accident, which occurred at mine in April 2010.
-It occurred after a foremen working for Aboriginal Engineering Ltd suffered leg injuries after a 2.5 cm cable snapped.
+In May 2010, officials suspended the remediation project due to an accident, which occurred at the mine in April 2010.
+It occurred after a foreman working for Aboriginal Engineering Ltd suffered leg injuries after a 2.5 cm cable snapped.
 Human Resources and Skills Canada announced in May 2010 that they would not allow this remediation to continue until Aboriginal Engineering Ltd set out to implement the standards for health and safety set out by the Federal Government in relation to this type of task.